MilkmanAbi/Picomimi/README.md

 1. Install **Arduino IDE** and the RP2040 board support package.
 2. Clone or download the **Picomimi** repository.
-3. Open the main `.ino` file in Arduino IDE.
+3.  **Open the main `Picomimi.ino` file in Arduino IDE, go to Sketch -> Add File... and add any application sketch from the "app" folder.**
-4. arduino Make sure the dependencies listed above are installed.
+4. Make sure the dependencies listed above are installed.
 5. Upload the sketch to your RP2040.
 6. Open a serial terminal and start interacting with the Picomimi shell.